Sustainathon Event Flyer (PDF)

 Each school team will choose from a list of STEM sustainability challenges provided for their project.
 They will be asked to follow the scientific method in their inquiry which will be provided to them as a criteria sheet.
 Each team will present a poster on Earth Day to an audience that will include a set of judges who will score each team.
 Top three high schools will be recognized with a trophy and all other participants will receive certificates and gifts during a final ceremony.

-The poster presentation, demonstration stations, final ceremonies on April 16th between 9 a.m. - 1 p.m. will join with the worldwide efforts on environmental sustainability coinciding with Earth Day 2020.
-All in STCC students, local schools, citizens, and professionals will be invited for the Earth Day celebration at the STCC Campus.
+The poster presentation, demonstration stations, final ceremonies will join with the worldwide efforts on environmental sustainability coinciding with Earth Day 2022.
+All STCC students, local schools, citizens, and professionals will be invited for the Earth Day celebration at the STCC Campus.

 The event aims to promote education in STEM sustainability and to explore sustainable practices by decision-makers and students in their own institutions, schools, homes, and community.